 What about subject indexes to newspapers?

-There are few published subject indexes available to newspapers.
-The only UK newspaper with a published index covering its entire run is The Times.
-The full published index to The Times is available on the Newsroom reference shelves.
-There is also a full published index to the New York Times on the reference shelves.
 Other incomplete or short run indexes to UK and overseas newspaper titles can be found in the catalogue.
-There are also some online or CD indexes such as The British Newspaper Index which indexes the major UK broadsheet newspapers for the period 1990 to 2000.
+There are also some online or CD indexes such as The British Newspaper Index which indexes the major UK broadsheet newspapers from 1990 to 2000.

-Are you researching the history of the newspaper press?
+Do you have information on the history of the newspaper press?

 Need further help and advice on newspaper research?

 If you need help, just ask our staff at the Reference Enquiry Desk.
-If you are outside the Library, you can contact the News Reference Team via Ask the Reference Team
+If you are outside the Library, you can contact the News Reference Enquiry Team.

 Newspaper Reference Service